asdaa0/HWIDGEN-SRC/docs/Documentation.md

 The tool performs several system checks and may need a moment to appear (depending on your system specs).
 This is normal and you don't need to be worried, it checks your registry, your current activation status among other things.

+### Error screens

+`WARNK.EXE` & `WARNN.EXE` are responsible for the error screens and are only visible as feedback in case something went wrong.

 ### Microsoft account sign-in

 You do not need to have an Microsoft Accounts added in your Windows settings, nor do you not need to be signed into an online Microsoft account on your PC for the process to work.
 Assigning an account is totally optional and meant to backup your license status.